 Study: Children, Parents Over-Report Leukemia Treatment Adherence

-New research suggests that young patients with acute lymphocytic leukemia (ALL) — the most common type of pediatric cancer — and their and their parents are likely to report to their physician that they took more of their anti-cancer medication than they actually did.
+(WASHINGTON, February 2, 2017) — New research suggests that young patients with acute lymphocytic leukemia (ALL) — the most common type of pediatric cancer — and their parents are likely to report to their physician that they took more of their anti-cancer medication than they actually did.